The University of Otago issues four official documents in relation to a student's academic study and achievement:

 - Grade Point Average

-From October 2017, official digital transcripts for University of Otago current and past students are available via My eQuals.
+From October 2017, certified digital transcripts for University of Otago current and past students are available via My eQuals.

 Grade Point Averages (GPA)